 Making caramel isn’t as scary as it sounds.
 One of the important things to be aware of though that it is going to get VERY hot.
 If you have a candy thermometer it will be helpful but not necessary.
 The water is used to dissolve the sugar and as the it evaporates the sugar will darken in color.
 When the liquid starts to boil be careful about stirring it.

 The reason you do not want to stir is that if there is a single grain of sugar on the spatula it can trigger the whole thing to seize.
 If this happens you will need to start again.
-Once the caramel starts to get a rich golden color or darker that is when you remove it from the heat to add the butter.
-Even if the butter is warm the reaction will be a little volatile.
-Just keep whisking and it will calm down.
+If you notice in one of my photos that the caramelization doesn’t form evenly.
+To mix the caramel gently swirl the pan.
+This will help to keep the caramel from seizing.

 Soda Bread Pudding with Whiskey Caramel